mainmatter/playbook/project-flow/full-service/README.md

-limiting the scope per increment and introducing escape hatches we minimize complexity and thus risk while allowing clients to make a decision between implementing essential versions of more user stories versus covering more non-essential aspects and edge cases for less user stories later on.
+limiting the scope per increment and introducing escape hatches we minimize complexity and thus risk while allowing clients to make a decision between implementing essential versions of more user stories versus covering more non-essential aspects and edge cases for fewer user stories.

 Once all stakeholders agree on the plan for the current increment of the application, we write down the list of user stories and included as well as excluded aspects and edge cases in an increment plan and estimate a rough timeline.
-That plan is not irrevocable and neither is the estimate more than an assessment based on the information available at the time though.
+That plan is not irrevocable and neither is the estimate more than an assessment based on the information available at the time.
 Previously unknown challenges will likely be uncovered during execution and some details and implications will only be understood once work on a particular user story has actually begun.
 We encourage clients to constantly question assumptions and